-- To select the required text which we want to make as superscript.
-To select the text, either we can press F2 to enter into ‘edit mode’ for the selected cell or double click on the cell and then select the text for applying the formatting.
+- To select the required text, we want to make it a superscript.
+To choose the text, either we can press F2 to enter into “Edit Mode” for the selected cell or double click on the cell and then select the text for applying the formatting.

-- To open the ‘Format Cells‘ dialog box, either we can use the shortcut key which is Ctrl+1 or we can click on the arrow placed at bottom right of the ‘Font’ group.
+- To open the “Format Cells” dialog box, either we can use the shortcut in excelShortcut In ExcelAn Excel shortcut is a technique of performing a manual task in a quicker way., which is Ctrl+1, or we can click on the arrow placed at the bottom right of the “Font” group.

-In the dialog box, we can tick for checkbox of ‘Superscript’ and then click on ‘OK’.
+In the dialog box, we can tick the checkbox of “Superscript” and then click on “OK.”

 #2 – Short Method

-The above-mentioned method was long.
-We could also use the shortcut key, which is Ctrl+Shift+F, Alt+e.
+The method mentioned above was long.
+We could also use the shortcut key, Ctrl+Shift+F, Alt+e.

-Please note that the keys should not be pressed simultaneously, each key combination should be pressed and released in turn:
+Please note that we should not press the keys simultaneously.
+Instead, each key combination should be pressed and released in turn:

-- Select one or more characters we want to format.
+- First, we must select one or more characters we want to format.

-- Hit the Enter key to apply the formatting and close the dialog.
+- Press the “Enter” key to apply the formatting and close the dialog.